programmerraja/MyBlog/content/misc/Finance  & stock.md

 A fee charged when you redeem (sell) your mutual fund units within a specified period.
 The exit load structure varies depending on the fund.
 For instance, a fund might have a 2% exit load if you sell units within one year of purchase.
 No exit load after 730 days

+In a mutual fund, **NAV** is the total value of all the investments (stocks, bonds, etc.) it owns, divided by the number of "stocks" (which are called **units**) the fund has.

+So, if you want to buy one unit of the mutual fund, you pay the NAV amount!

 Type of mutual fund

 **Large-Cap Stocks**